NAD+ is now in Stock - From as low as £10.79 per Dose - Start your NAD+ journey today

 Common Reactions and What to Expect

-- Redness or a small drop of blood at the injection site
+• Redness or a small amount of blood at the injection point

-- A droplet of NAD+ solution on the skin after injection
+• A residue of NAD+ solution remaining on the skin post-injection

-- Minor bruising if the needle moves during administration
+• Minor bruising if the needle shifts during the procedure

-If you experience persistent or severe symptoms, stop use and speak with a healthcare professional.
+If you notice persistent or more severe symptoms, discontinue use of the pen and consult a healthcare professional.

-Each dose should not exceed 50mg (0.3ml).
-Always follow the usage instructions provided with your kit.
+Each injection should not exceed 50mg (0.3ml).
+Always follow the instructions provided with your kit.

-- Store the entire kit in a fridge between 2°C and 8°C
+• Store the full kit in the fridge at 2°C to 8°C

-- Allow the pen to reach room temperature before use
+• Let the pen come to room temperature before each use

 How to Refill Your NAD+ Pen